 The Commission has rigorous financial management controls, including budget profiling and monitoring to ensure any under or over-spend is identified as early as possible so it can be addressed.
-The Commission has made good progress in managing its spend in order to deliver across its key areas of work (see highlights on page 11) and exceeded its KPI in this area to achieve an end of year outturn within 1.7% underspend of the total budget.
+The Commission continues to make good progress in managing its spend in order to deliver across its key areas of work (see highlights on page 11-12) and exceeded its KPI in this area to achieve an end of year out-turn within 0.07% underspend of the total budget.
+Medium-term financial planning was considered in the development of the annual business plan.